seniorjoinu/ic-cron/README.md

 Params:

-* `kind: u8` - used to differentiate the way you want to process this task once it's executed
 * `payload: CandidType` - the data you want to provide with the task
 * `scheduling_interval: SchedulingInterval` - how often your task should be executed and how many times it should be rescheduled